what are the best hiv treatment medications, what are the symptoms of hiv infection

 1. All medication, including medications those that are anti-HIV medications, have a risk of side effects.
 Most anti-HIV medications have a risk of decreasing either kidney or liver function.

-2. Mild side effects are nausea, vomiting, diarrhea, itching, and light skin rash.
 3. Possible Severe side effects are a severe skin rash, an anaphylactic allergic reaction (leading to the inability to breathe and subsequent death if not treated rapidly), and Clostridioides difficile infection (C. Diff.) of the colon.
-4. Medications such as creams, lotions, and gels should be tested in small dosages in areas of the body that are not easily seen.

 Consult “Epocrates.com” for each Specific Medication’s possible “Adverse Reactions.”
 Side effects are also referred to as “Adverse Reactions.”
 Epocrates.com will tell you both “common reactions” and “serious reactions.”
 You will have to create an account, but it is simple, fast, and free.